 I used an enriched dough for the softest sourdough rolls, moist sourdough cornbread, and the best sourdough cinnamon rolls!

-Sourdough Rising Terms Explained:
+Sourdough Rising Terms Explained

 Bulk Rise (First Rise)

-This is where the magic of fermentation truly takes hold!
 After the autolyse and incorporating the levain, the dough rests in a large bowl for several hours.

 Stretch and Folding (S&F)